Multimodal Language Models See Better When They Look Shallower: Visual Feature Fusion

-The Layer-wise Representation Similarity (LRS) analysis reveals the potential of shallow and middle layers.
-Based on it, we selected representative layers from shallow, middle, and deep layers for fusion experiments, aiming to preliminarily explore the role of different representation spaces in fusion methods.
+We select representative layers from shallow, middle, and deep layers for the fusion ablation study to preliminarily explore the effect of different representation spaces in fusion methods.
+We systematically construct different layer combinations $\mathcal{L}$ to analyze their impact on fusion performance.